What Does it Take to Be an Industrial Engineer?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

-There were about 257,900 jobs for Industrial Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 257,900 jobs in the United States for Industrial Engineer.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Industrial Engineer by 2026.
 The BLS estimates 19,700 yearly job openings in this field.